srinath1882/ClassifyCompaniesByIndustry/README.md

-# Classify Companies in to Various Industry based on business description
+# Classify Companies in to Various Industry based on business description using Transformer algorithm

 Subject: Industry Classification of publicly listed companies based on business description